 We provide accommodation, health support and life skills to get homeless young people back into education, training and employment.
-Amazingly, 88% of Centrepoint young people move into their own homes or reconnect with their families, get their first jobs or go to university.
+Amazingly, 86 per cent of Centrepoint young people move into their own homes or reconnect with their families, get their first jobs or go to university.

 Local council services refer young people to Centrepoint.
 A lot of the young people who come to us have experienced extreme housing needs.
 These are often caused by issues such as family breakdown, abuse, and mental and physical health problems.
 We also work with care leavers and young people who have criminal records.